charlytron/ZTM/Sect-22-APIs/apis.md

 # APIs
 ---

-An application programming interface is a messenger that takes a request and tells the system what to do.
-That's a rather basic explanation, though; let's elaborate.
+An application programming interface is basically a messenger that takes a request and tells the system what to do.
+But that's a skeletal description, so let's elaborate.

 [Skyscanner](https://www.skyscanner.com) is an aggregator website.
-We use its search algorithms scan the websites of airlines for their lowest air fares.
+We use its search algorithms, and they will scan the websites of airlines, looking for lowest air fares.

-How does Skyscanner store this information if it doesn't exist in their own databases?
+How does Skyscanner store this information if it doesn't exist in it's own databases?

-The data is dynamically updated off-site, within the database of each airline.
+After all, The data is dynamically updated off-site, within the database of each airline.

 If that's the case, the who needs Skyscanner?
 Both buyers and sellers, apparently.

-Not all potential buyers will use a proprietary airline website to buy their plane tickets, especially when Networked servers allow them to view on a page the fares of all airlines, all available flights to a destination.
+Not all potential buyers will use [American Airlines' proprietary website](https://www.aa.com) to buy their plane tickets, especially when networked servers allow them to view on a page the fares of all airlines, all available flights to a destination.

-American Airlines may well benefit by allowing its fares to be listed on these aggregator sites.
+Indeed, American Airlines may benefit by allowing its fares to be listed on these aggregator sites.

 But how are Skyscanner's servers able to deliver prices that the airline may quickly change?

-The aggregator and airline databases need to be remotely linked somehow.
+The aggregator and airline databases would need to be remotely linked somehow, right?

-That's where API keys come in handy.
+That's where APIs come in handy.
 They allow the airline and the aggregator a venue for data sharing.
 Now each party may connect to and communicate with what were once closed systems.
 These strangers can now wave to eachother, or at least make fetch requests.

-An API allows computers to communicate remotely to achieve a common goal.
+We might say that an API allows computers to communicate remotely to achieve a common goal.
 The process resembles how web browsers speak with servers.

-This is nutshell knowledge, though.
-The API is a broad topic, and we've only begun to explain it with what we've learned.
+This is a nutshell knowledge, though.
+The API is a broad topic.

-Something as simple as window.fetch() in the browser console can be an API.
-The browser provides us fetch() so that we may communicate with another machine; the console may communicate with the browser.
+Something as simple as _window.fetch_ in the browser console can be an API.
+The browser provides us fetch() so that we may communicate with another machine; so that the console may communicate with the browser.

 In the same way, although [Skyscanner]( https://www.skyscanner.com) doesn't